donut-party/system/README.md

 Internally, it's all just plain ol' function calls.
 If I talk about "sending" a signal, nothing's actually being sent.
-And anyway, even if something were getting sent, that shouldn't matter to you in using the library; it would be an implementation detail that should be transparent to .
+And anyway, even if something were getting sent, that shouldn't matter to you in using the library; it would be an implementation detail that should be transparent to you.

 donut.system provides some sugar for built-in signals: instead of calling `(ds/signal system ::ds/start)` you can call `(ds/start system)`.

 ## Custom signals

-There's a more interesting reason for the use of _signal_, though: I want signal handling to be extensible.
+There's a more interesting reason for using the term _signal_, though: I want signal handling to be extensible.
 Other component libraries use the term _lifecycle_, which I think doesn't convey the sense of extensibility that's possible with donut.system.

 Out of the box, donut.system recognizes `::ds/start`, `::ds/stop`,
 `::ds/suspend`, and `::ds/resume` signals, but it's possible to handle arbitrary